Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Closed system dynamics

 \section{Closed system dynamics}

-We initiate the analysis under the ideal assumption of unitary dynamics, wherein dissipation effects are considered negligible and can be disregarded.
+We start the analysis under the ideal assumption of unitary dynamics, where dissipation effects are considered negligible and can be ignored.
 This assumption, however, will be revisited in the subsequent section.
 The fundamental framework of this article is schematically depicted in Fig.~\ref{Fig_model}.